chandrap514/cses/README.md

 Will merge all the branches now.
 This line is to check the revert option.
 This line is to check the revert option.
 To make more commits.
-This line is to check the revert option.
-To make some more commits.